-In our previous case review on Leijona Catering, we described how the catering services of the Finnish Defence Forces had been incorporated into a new, large-scale company for the Finnish catering market.
+Leijona Catering was born when the catering services of the Finnish Defence Forces had been incorporated into a new, large-scale company for the Finnish catering market.
 As part of the project, a financial management infrastructure was created and included all the required systems and processes.

 During this time, Leijona had already envisioned the type of reporting that was required for supporting its business.
 The foundations had been laid; however, Leijona knew that good reporting needed to be up-to-date and visual, and available across the entire organization.
 One has to be able to see at a glance where management is going well and where some aspects need further development.
 This is the type of reporting that Leijona Catering began implementing in collaboration with Efima.
 The tool used for applying this process was QlikView’s reporting software, which Leijona acquired as a cloud service from Efima.

 Task distribution that made sense